franciscozorrilla/microbial_community_genomics/README.md

 ## 📰 About

+The theme of this year's block course is focused on state of the art computational approaches to study **competition and cooperation in microbial communities**.
 This repo has been forked from hands-on material related to genome mining approaches compiled by [Samuel Miravet-Verde](https://github.com/samuelmiver), associated with [the lecture](https://docs.google.com/presentation/d/1iad5MKHSTRdqDJgdIiTemxh5WUb9z7kTxrSJEfBV_tU/edit?usp=sharing) *Gene annotation; a key step in integrating omics methods* delivered as part of the the course *Multi-omics analyses of the microbial community* at Swedish University of Agricultural Sciences (SLU).

 ## 🧰 Contents